 Let's start at the beginning of our visitor's journey - It all starts with a keyword, which is a phrase that the user enters into the search engine to get to a website in the first place.
 The search results page on Google displays various search results - each search result is displayed as a SERP Snippet shown.
 A SERP snippet is a short overview of what users can expect after clicking on the search result:

-In the SERP snippet you will find the URL at the top, below it the title and last the meta description of the pages.
+At SERP Snippet you will find the URL at the top, below it the title and finally the meta description of the pages.
 Already here, consciously or unconsciously, it is decided which website is most appealing to the user.
 If the title or meta description is too long, it is abbreviated with a "...".
-Title and Meta-Description should keep the length, which is given by search engines (like Google), to be displayed completely.
-For this purpose you can use our In-house SERP snippet generator with the help of which you can create and optimize the SERP snippet - not only in terms of keyword focus, but also in terms of length.
+Title and Meta-Description should keep the length, which is given by search engines (like Google) to be displayed completely.
+For this purpose you can use our In-house SERP snippet generator with the help of which you can create and optimize the SERP snippet - not only related to the keyword focus, but also to the length.

-Additionally, it makes sense to create a short and concise title and meta description.
+Additionally, it makes sense to keep the title and meta description short and concise.
 With icons and meaningful words you stand out from the gray mass of the other SERP snippets in the design and thus make your website more attractive for the searcher on Google.
 In summary, the following rules apply from the search engine's point of view: